 It is also possible for the supported party to seek an increase in their regular alimony payments, and some of the commonly accepted circumstances that would allow for such an action are:

 - An increase in the supporting party’s income or compensation levels

 - The loss of your home or residence

 - The supporting party receiving a large inheritance or financial payment such as an end-of-year bonus or sale of a business

-If you and your Chester alimony modification attorney believe you have a case for moving forward with your alimony modification petition, you will have to demonstrate to the court that there exists changed circumstances which are permanent, substantial, and unanticipated which would allow for an alimony modification.
+If you and your Chester alimony modification attorney believe you have a case for moving forward with your alimony modification petition, you will have to demonstrate to the court that there exists changed circumstances that are permanent, substantial and unanticipated, which would allow for an alimony modification.

 This will require a variety of documents and evidence to be presented to the court depending on your exact circumstances.
 After reviewing the changed circumstances cited in your case, the judge will also ask to see current financial information for both parties.

-At The Law Office of Laufer, Dalena, Cadicina, Jensen & Bradley, our attorneys have helped many clients across Harding, Chester, Chatham, Mendham, and Morris County to successfully resolve their alimony modification petitions.
+At Laufer, Dalena, Jensen, Bradley & Doran, LLC, our attorneys have helped many clients across Harding, Chester, Chatham, Mendham and Morris County successfully resolve their alimony modification petitions.

-Whether you wish to pursue an alimony modification, or are facing an alimony modification petition, our attorneys have the experience, skills, and legal knowledge you need to ensure a positive outcome.
-Our firm features many attorneys nominated to the Super Lawyers list as it relates to family law, signifying industry and peer recognition of their legal knowledge, trial skills, and ability to communicate with clients.
+Whether you wish to pursue an alimony modification or are facing an alimony modification petition, our attorneys have the experience, skills, and legal knowledge you need to ensure a positive outcome.
+Our firm features many attorneys selected for inclusion in the Super Lawyers list as it relates to family law, signifying industry and peer recognition of their legal knowledge, trial skills and ability to communicate with clients.
 You can view a complete list of our attorneys and their years of inclusion below.

 To schedule a free and confidential consultation with our firm and highly rated group of family law attorneys today regarding your alimony modification issues, please contact us online or through our Morristown office at 973-975-4043.